- Establish a strong theoretical and technical foundation alongside your unique creative output

 * Please note that not all courses offer an optional sandwich year.
 To find out whether this course offers a sandwich year, please contact the programme leader for further information.

 **The University of Winchester will charge the maximum approved tuition fee per year.

 As one of our students all of your teaching and assessments are included in your tuition fees, including, lectures/guest lectures and tutorials, seminars, laboratory sessions and specialist teaching facilities.
 You will also have access to a wide range of student support and IT services.

 There might be additional costs you may encounter whilst studying.
 The following highlights the optional costs for this course:

-- Field trip: Students have the option to attend the BVE Expo each year.
+Students have the option to attend the BVE Expo each year.
 Admission is free, but students are required to cover their travel costs.
-Cost £10-50.
+Indicative cost £10-50.

-- Technology: Short term loans of hard drives are provided by the loan counter but we recommend students come equipped with their own hard drive for the duration of the course.
-Cost £50-80.
+Short term loans of hard drives are provided by the loan counter but we recommend students come equipped with their own hard drive for the duration of the course.
+Indicative cost £50-80.

-- Equipment: Students choosing the optional module 'Interactive Sound and Music' are advised that it would be advantageous to purchase their own soldering iron.
-Cost £20 - 80.
+Students choosing the optional module 'Interactive Sound and Music' are advised that it would be advantageous to purchase their own soldering iron.
+Indicative cost £20-80.

 SCHOLARSHIPS, BURSARIES AND AWARDS

 We have a variety of scholarship and bursaries available to support you financially with the cost of your course.
 To see if you’re eligible, please see our Scholarships and Awards.